zevdg/blog/content/post/codes-of-conduct-and-software-licences.md

 ![open-source xkcd](https://imgs.xkcd.com/comics/open_source.png")
 _Speaking of giving credit: https://xkcd.com/225_

-Sometimes licence choice is a technical decision based on the specific needs of a project, but more often it is an ideological choice of the project's original authors.
+Much like CoCs, licences lay out rules that contributors need to follow, and there are two camps in disagreement on what those rules should be.
+Sometimes licence choice is a technical decision informed by the specific needs of a project, but more often it is a purely ideological choice by the project's original authors.
 If they believe in the tenets of free software, they will prefer copyleft licenses for all their projects.
 Conversely, if they believe that developer freedom is more important than user freedom, they will universally prefer permissive licenses.
 While there is the occasional debate about which class of licence is generally "better", the two camps of developers co-exist peacefully and even contribute to each other's projects without complaint.

 ### Codes of Conduct

-The term Code of Conduct means different things to different people.
-To avoid confusion, I'm going to invent/redefine some terms I'll be using in the rest of this post.
+The term "code of conduct" means different things to different people.
+To avoid confusion, I'm going to invent and define some terms I'll be using in the rest of this post.

-1. A **Code of Ethics** is a document that outlines how individuals in a community should behave.
+1. A **code of ethics** is a document that outlines how individuals in a community should behave.
-2. A **Code of Conduct** or CoC is a code of ethics that provides additional clarity on at least some of the following:
+2. A **code of conduct** or CoC is a code of ethics that provides additional clarity on at least some of the following:

     - examples of encouraged and discouraged behavior
     - the scope, that is the places in which a violation is relevant